liesenf/andreasliesenfeld.github.io/README.md

 <br />

 <b>Research:</b> <br>
 My research interests originate in the study of human-human conversation and story-telling based on video-recordings.
 Then I became interested in how voice bots can participate in these activities.
 How can we design voice user interfaces that can hold up their end of conversations?
 Increasingly, I am also interested in speech processing to detect and model various aspects of conversational and social intelligence such as stance, rapport and humor.
-What resources and processing pipelines would enable voice bots to interact with humans in more human-like ways?
+What resources and pipelines would enable voice bots to interact with humans in more human-like ways?
-My current work focuses on the <a href="https://liesenf.github.io/talking-chinese-characters">evaluation of voice user interfaces</a> and the development of <a href="https://liesenf.github.io/beyond-words-asr">tools to advance conversation design</a>.
+My current work focuses on <a href="https://liesenf.github.io/talking-chinese-characters">voice user interface design</a> and the development of <a href="https://liesenf.github.io/beyond-words-asr">tools and methods to advance conversation design</a>.
 During grad school I conducted linguistic fieldwork in different parts of Asia, built a video corpus of Malaysian Cantonese, and worked on the development of cognitive grammars and framenets for language technology. <br />

-I also work as a conversation design consultant in the Greater Bay Area and currently write a book chapter on crowd-sourcing dialogs for voice technology.<br />
+I also work as a conversation design consultant in the Greater Bay Area and currently write a book chapter on crowd-sourcing talk for voice technology.<br />

 <br />